-For that reason, she recommends every woman take five milligrams of creatine monohydrate — the most studied and effective form — per day.
+For that reason, many nutritionists recommend women take three to five grams of creatine monohydrate — the most studied and effective form — per day.
 (Of course, be sure to talk to your doctor before adding anything into your health routine.)
-You can mix it into water and drink it with a meal or put it into a protein shake, she says, noting that some data suggest that consuming creatine alongside carbs helps with absorption.
+You can mix it into water and drink it with a meal or put it into a protein shake, Smith-Ryan says, noting that some data suggest that consuming creatine alongside carbs helps with absorption.

 Time of day is up to you.
 If you’re about to do a high-intensity workout, supplementation before or during can be great for both performance and recovery.
 Or, if you simply need a 3 p.m. pick-me-up, a glass of water with some creatine can help you charge through the rest of your day, Kleiner says.

 But don’t just take our word for it.
 Here’s the science behind the many reasons why every woman should take creatine.

 When you’re lifting heavy weights, performing Tabatas or running sprints, creatine helps you train harder and longer by maximizing your body’s ability to produce explosive energy, Smith-Ryan says.
 That’s because women can burn through 50 to 70 percent of their creatine phosphate stores in just five to 30 seconds of high-intensity exercise.